 1 Motivation

-For Telecommunications organizations, information and the supporting processes, telecommunications facilities, networks and transmission media are important telecommunication business assets.
-In order for telecommunications organizations to appropriately manage these business assets and to correctly continue the business activity, information security management is extremely necessary.
-For this reason, Recommendation ITU-T X.1051 was developed to provide information security controls for telecommunications organizations.
+Telecommunications organizations rely on crucial assets like information, facilities, networks, and transmission media.
+Managing and securing these assets is vital for the smooth operation of their business activities.
+To address this, Recommendation ITU-T X.1051 provides information security controls for telecommunications organizations.

-Based on the code of practice, detailed and specific management areas including risks, assets, governance, management framework and incidents have also been developed together with introducing best practices as Supplement.
-New areas in relation with Recommendation ITU-T X.1051 should be investigated further.
-Meanwhile, the series of Recommendations have to be maintained and updated reflecting the latest information security management issues.
-The aim is to develop a set of Recommendations on security management for telecommunications based on Recommendation ITU-T X.1051 in ITU-T.
+Based on the information security controls, detailed and specific management areas e.g., risk management, assets management, governance, incident management i have also been developed.
+It also introduces best practices as Supplements and implementation guides.
+Areas related to Recommendation ITU-T X.1051 should be explored further, and and a continuous effort is needed to maintain and update Recommendations based on the latest information security management issues.

-In parallel with developing Recommendations for detailed and specific management areas based on Recommendation ITU-T X.1051, the new areas of telecommunication and ICT security services within organizations, e.g., Cyber Defence Center (CDC), Security Operation Center (SOC), Managed Security Services (MSSs), and various forms of Incident Response Teams (IRT) such as CIRT, CSIRT and xSIRT, lifecycle management for security controls and effective risk management, and management of personally identifiable information, should be considered. human capability development in information security area is also urgently required.
-Those areas are not only in information security but also covers aspects in cybersecurity.
-Therefore, the studies particularly should focus on management aspects on above new areas in information security and cybersecurity.
+In parallel, new areas of telecommunication and ICT security services, such as Cyber Defence Center (CDC), Security Operation Center (SOC), Managed Security Services (MSSs), and various Incident Response Teams (IRTs), such as CIRT, CSIRT and xSIRT require attention.
+Additionally, urgent focus should be on lifecycle management for security controls, effective risk management, and the protection of personally identifiable information (PII) Security, and human capability development in information security .

-In the course of the studies, a full collaborative effort between ITU-T and ISO/IEC JTC 1 will be continued to ensure the widest possible compatibility of security solutions. the success of solutions developed as national standards in many countries also need to be considered.
+Collaboration between ITU-T and ISO/IEC JTC 1 is ongoing to ensure the compatibility of security solutions.
+It is essential to consider the success of solutions developed as national standards in various countries.

-This question differs from Questions in Study Group 2 in that deals with the exchange of network management information between network elements and management systems and between management systems in TMN environment.
-This Question deals primarily with the protection of business assets, including information and processes in view of information security management.
+This question, distinct from those in Study Group 2, centres on safeguarding business assets, emphasizing information and processes within the realm of information security management.
+While Study Group 2 deals with network management information exchange, this question concentrates on the broader aspect of protecting business assets in the context of information security management.

-Recommendations and Supplements under responsibility of this Question as of : E.409 (in conjunction with SG2), X.1051, X.1052, X.1053, X.1054, X.1055, X.1056, X.1057, X.1058, X.1059, X.1060, X.1061 and Supplements X.Suppl.13, Suppl.27, Suppl.32, Suppl.34, and X.Suppl.36.
+Recommendations and Supplements under responsibility of this Question as of 12 July 2024: E.409 (in conjunction with SG2), X.1051, X.1052, X.1053, X.1054, X.1055, X.1056, X.1057, X.1058, X.1059, X.1060, X.1061 and Supplements X.Suppl.13, Suppl.27, Suppl.32, Suppl.34, and X.Suppl.36.

-Texts under development as of : X.1051rev2.
+Texts under development as of 12 July 2024: X.1053rev, X.1058-rev, X.1060rev, X.cdc-csirt, X.gsm-cdc, X.shcd, and X.sup-cdc.

+2 Questions

-2 Study items to be considered include, but are not limited to:
+Study items to be considered include, but are not limited to:

-a) How should specific security management issues for telecommunications organizations be identified?
+How should specific security management issues for telecommunications organizations be identified?

-b) How should measurement of security management in telecommunications be identified and managed for organizations including SMEs?
+How should the measurement of security management in telecommunications be identified and managed for organizations, including SMEs?

-c) How should control objectives and controls be mapped and integrated into organizational management and operational aspects in telecommunication organizations?
+How should control objectives and controls be mapped and integrated into organizational management and operational aspects in telecommunication organizations?

-d) How should concepts and principles for the governance of information security, by which organizations can evaluate, direct, monitor and communicate the information security-related activities within the organization be applied?
+How should concepts and principles for the governance of information security be applied, allowing organizations to evaluate, direct, monitor, and communicate information security-related activities?

-e) How should the adoption of risk treatment option to manage the impact of a security incident?
+How should the adoption of risk treatment options be managed to mitigate the impact of a security incident?

-f) How should best practices providing directions in the security services within organizations, e.g., CDC, SOC, MSSs, various forms of IRTs, be applied?
+How should best practices be applied to guide security services within organizations, such as CDC, SOC, MSSs, and various forms of IRTs?

-g) How should information security management for telecommunications organizations be properly implemented by using the existing standards (ITU-T, ISO/IEC and others)?
+How should information security management for telecommunications organizations be properly implemented using existing standards (ITU-T, ISO/IEC, and others)?

-h) How should management of personally identifiable information be implemented and effective?
+How should the management of personally identifiable information be effectively implemented?